-He made God a promise: 'If you help me through this, I'll build a shrine to brighten my neighborhood.'
+He promised God: "If you get me through this, I'll build a shrine to brighten my neighborhood."

 Sylvester the cat dressed up as Uncle Sam?
 Tourists snapping photos of waist-high toy soldiers and a lit-up American flag?
 This Independence Day scene isn't at Six Flags or Disneyland.
 It's on John Zammit's front lawn in Brooklyn.